mvandermade/handy-commando/NetBSD.md

 So get ready to read some manuals, because Youtube support for BSD is sparse.
 The reason I did undertake it was to checkout what BSD is all about and learn the historics behind computing in general.
 Afterall BSD derivatives can be found in a lot of places !

+# Quirks you might encounter too:
+- The backspace and delete key do not always work (in ```vi``` for example).
+- Touchpad rightclick area hard to use
+- Two finger scrolling not working (instead there is 1 finger scrolling).
+- No WWDM hotkey support (for brightness, volume)
+- Laptop lid closing doesn't have any effect
+- Fingerprint reader not working
+- Really hard to configure things you don't know without the installer GUI.
+- No SSL support for the NetBSD website.
+- XDM fonts scale different from the other TTY's.
+- xterm under xdm doesn't support the arrowUp key.